billbsing/lua-azure-iot-hub/README.md

 Once the Azure iot sdk library is built you can then go to this folder and run `make`.

-For the build I assume that the 'azure-iot-sdks' folder is at the same level as this folder, if not you can set the makefile environment variables to the location of the azure sdk source tree and azure sdk built libraries.
+For the build I assume that the *azure-iot-sdks* folder is at the same level as this folder, if not you can set the makefile environment variables to the location of the azure sdk source tree and azure sdk built libraries.

 See the enviroment variables in the `Makefile`: